spyder-ide/spyder/README.md

 [installation instructions](http://pythonhosted.org/spyder/installation.html).

 **Important note**: This does not install the graphical Python libraries (i.e.
-PyQt5 or PyQt4) that Spyder depend on.
+PyQt5 or PyQt4) that Spyder depends on.
 Those have to be installed separately after installing Python.